functionalscript/functionalscript/README.md

 - [throw](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/throw)
 - [while](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)

-**Note:** FunctionalScript allows to throw exceptions but it doesn't to catch them.
+**Note:** FunctionalScript allows to throw exceptions but it doesn't catch them.
+You should only be using Statement throw in non-recoverable situations.
+It could be compared to [panic in Rust](https://doc.rust-lang.org/std/macro.panic.html).